 The 1883 release of Silver Morgan Dollars was the sixth in the history of the series, as well as the sixth from the Carson City Mint.
 It is also the third-to-last strike by Carson City before its brief three-year pause in coining.
 Today, certified 1883-CC Silver Morgan Dollars are available to you online at Silver.com.

-- Coins ship to you in PCGS protective plastic slabs!
+- Available to ship to you inside protective plastic slabs from the PCGS!

 - Availability of certified coins is limited!

 - Consists of .7734 Troy ounce of actual silver content.

 - The face value of $1 (USD) is fully backed by the US government.

 - Graded Mint State 66 by the Professional Coin Grading Service.